dotCover 2025.3 Help

 Note that other JetBrains products that integrate into Visual Studio may store their solution-wide team-shared settings in the same file.
 Therefore, if you put this file under VCS, bear in mind that other product's settings may be shared as well.
 For more information, refer to Manage and share dotCover settings.

 dotCover applies these filters to coverage results after a coverage session is over.
-Use these filters to:
+Use result filters to temporarily hide items from the coverage tree in the UI.
+These filters do not affect analysis or the generated snapshot.

 Exclude a node (namespace, class, class member) from coverage results